root-project/root/documentation/primer/ROOT_as_calculator.md

 ```

 Histograms and random numbers are very important tools in statistical
-data analysis, and the whole Chapter will be dedicated to this topic.
+data analysis, a whole chapter will be dedicated to this topic.

 ## Interactive ROOT ##